Esri/distance-direction-addin-dotnet/README.md

 # distance-direction

 The Distance and Direction component provides the ability to create geodesic features such as lines, circles, ellipses and range rings.
-Features can be exported to a file geodatabase, shapefile, or KML.

 ![Image of Distance and Direction](DistanceAndDirection.jpg)